edgio-docs/edgio-docs/guides/regions.md

 _\* = Multiple POPs_

-Enterprise customers you can choose in which region workloads run.
+Enterprise customers can choose in which region workloads run.
 If you have particular needs, other regions can be configured specifically for you.

-All free tier workloads run in Eastern US region.
+All free tier workloads run in the Eastern US region.